CRMPickers logoCRMPickers

 Who should choose Close?

-Close is the better choice if sales productivity depends on fast, governed communication activity inside the CRM.
+Choose Close when sales productivity depends on fast, governed communication activity inside the CRM.

 • phone-heavy outbound teams